 - How you would correct a common stroke mistake such as a screw kick

-- You should be able to demonstrate an expert knowledge of swimming technique.
+- You should be able to demonstrate expert knowledge of swimming techniques.

 Swimming Coach roles

 Here are a few areas to think about when preparing for an interview for swimming coach roles

 - How you have built relationships with swimmers, parents and volunteers

 - How you have worked with schools to attract new members and ensured club members continue into their teens